booboo-at-gluga-de/TLS4Developers_Workshop/exercises/1/README.md

 curl: (60) Peer certificate cannot be authenticated with known CA certificates
 ```

 That's what we expected.
 We not yet did put our selfsigned certificate into the truststore of our client (curl).
 So it is not trusted.
 Let's tell curl explicitly which certificate we trust:

 ```Bash
 ~# curl --cacert example.com.crt https://localhost:10443/index.html
 curl: (51) SSL: certificate subject name 'example.com' does not match target host name 'localhost'
 ```

 Ah!
 Oh!
 Still doesn't work.
 Name (CN) in the certificate doesn't match the name in the URL (localhost).
 That's the point where users tend to click buttons like "Continue anyway!" or "I accept the insecure way!" (or add parameters to the curl command telling the same).
 We - of course - **NEVER DO SUCH THINGS**!!
 We want trust!
-We fix the problems instead of ignoring them.
+We fix problems instead of working around them.

    * Please continue with exercise 2.